-From 1972-73 to 1978-79, his contribution in 10 Tests, in which he just managed to score 370 runs at a meager average of 23.12 with a highest of 61, while he made two half-centuries.
+From 1972-73 to 1978-79, he contributed in 10 Tests, in which he just managed to score 370 runs at a meager average of 23.12 with a highest of 61, while he made two half-centuries.
 Talat Ali held four catches as a fieldsman and had bowling figures of 0-7.
-His Test career off to a traumatic start, facing brisk pace of Denis Lillee on Test debut, and he fractured his thumb by an uplifting delivery of Lillee.
+His Test career was off to a traumatic start, facing the brisk pace of Denis Lillee on his Test debut, and he fractured his thumb by an uplifting delivery of Lillee.

 Talat Ali was born in Lahore on May 29, 1950.
 He was a right-hand opening batsman, occasional right-arm medium bowler, and a useful close-in fielder.
 He played his first-class cricket from 1967-68 to 1978- 79 for Lahore, Punjab University, HBL, and Pakistan International Airlines (PIA).

-After a splendid season at home in 1970-71, when he totaled 887 runs (average 55.43) in 10 first-class matches with five centuries, he was chosen for the 1971 Pakistan tour of England.
+After a splendid season at home in 1970-71, he scored 887 runs (average 55.43) in 10 first-class matches with five centuries, he was chosen for the Pakistan tour of England in 1971.
 However, he didn’t play in any Tests there.
 On the 1972-73 tour of Australia and New Zealand, he made his Test debut and then appeared in all three Tests against England at home later the same season.

 After a considerable absence, Talat Ali returned for Pakistan’s tour of England in 1978 and then accompanied the team to Australia and New Zealand in 1978-79, playing Test matches in all three countries.
 Then, he said goodbye to first-class cricket, deciding to concentrate on his job with PIA at the age of 29.